drogue-iot/blog.drogue.io/content/2021-05-27-consume-drogue-messages/index.md

-Though it supports an ever-expanding [variety of popular languages](https://github.com/boson-project/func/blob/main/docs/guides/developers_guide.md), its default is nodejs, which will serve our purposes for now, since we're just going to log the event we receive, along with the request context, just to show what data we have to work with.
+Though it supports an ever-expanding [variety of popular languages](https://github.com/boson-project/func/blob/main/docs/guides/developers_guide.md), its default is Node.js, which will serve our purposes for now, since we're just going to log the event we receive, along with the request context, just to show what data we have to work with.
 Overwrite the entire `index.js` file it generated with the following: